 The technique of ultrasound uses high-frequency sound waves to create a real-time picture of the internal organs on a monitor.

 It can be used to monitor ovulation, detect early pregnancy, and check for pelvic masses or other problems.
 It is also commonly used in fertility treatment for monitoring a patient’s response to follicle-stimulating hormones and in IVF treatment, where ultrasound is used to guide the retrieval of oocytes or eggs.

 The hysterosalpingogram test is a 15-minute office procedure.
 It can show uterine abnormalities such as polyps and fibroids or reveal scar tissue blocking the fallopian tubes.

 - The patient lies on an adjustable table with her feet in stirrups during the test.

 - The physician places a speculum in the vagina, like when you have a pap smear, and inserts a small catheter, or tiny tube, through the natural opening of the cervix.

 - Contrast is a liquid that will be passed through the catheter into the uterus and flows into the fallopian tubes.

-- This test may produce slight cramping when a blockage is present, but when normal, the test may cause no discomfort at all.
+- This test may produce slight cramping when a blockage is present, but the test may cause no discomfort when expected.

 What do the results mean?